Bundall

 Population growth drivers in Bundall are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch's analysis indicates Bundall's population is approximately 5,087 as of November 2025.
-This figure reflects a growth of 192 people, representing a 3.9% increase since the 2021 Census, which reported a population of 4,895.
-The change is inferred from the estimated resident population of 5,080 in June 2024 and an additional 14 validated new addresses since the Census date.
-This results in a population density ratio of 1,304 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 70.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Bundall's population was around 5087 as of February 2026.
+This reflected an increase of 192 people, a rise of 3.9% since the 2021 Census which reported a population of 4895 people.
+The change was inferred from the estimated resident population of 5080 from the ABS as of June 2024 and an additional 14 validated new addresses since the Census date.
+This level of population resulted in a density ratio of 1304 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration which contributed approximately 70.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
-Future population dynamics anticipate a significant increase in the top quartile of Australian non-metropolitan areas, with Bundall expected to gain an additional 1,184 persons by 2041, reflecting a total growth of 23.1% over the 17 years based on the latest annual ERP population numbers.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections were adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Anticipating future population dynamics, a significant population increase in the top quartile of Australian non-metropolitan areas is forecasted, with Bundall expected to increase by 1184 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall gain of 23.1% over the 17 years.

 Frequently Asked Questions - Population